 - Associated with high overall health care costs

-A fixed payment schedule with discounted prices can be negotiated between health care providers and payers (i.e., discounted fee-for-service).
+- A fixed payment schedule with discounted prices negotiated between health care providers and payers for each individual service

-- Health care providers are compensated a fixed amount per patient during each payment period, regardless of the actual amount of health care utilized by the patient.
+- Health care practitioners are compensated a fixed amount by the insurer during each payment period, regardless of the actual amount of health care services utilized by the patient.

 - Incentivizes health care providers to deliver efficient care (e.g., cost-effective preventive health care to avoid larger downstream costs)

 - Carries the risk that patients will be undertreated because compensation is not based on the quantity or quality of services provided